protonsint/simple-file-manager/README.md

 simple-file-manager
 ===================

-A Simple PHP file manager.
-The code is a single php file.
+A Simple PHP/JSP file manager.
+The code is a single php/jsp file.

-Just copy `index.php` to a folder on your webserver.

 ## Why it is good